-Other awards given out at Alumni Day include:
+Other awards presented at Alumni Day included:

 The Edward C. Curnen Jr. Award was established by Dr. Curnen’s colleagues to honor the house officer who best exemplifies the ideas of humane and compassionate patient care that Dr. Curnen so manifestly displayed during his long and distinguished career in pediatrics.

-- William Perry Watson Prize: Colleen Kays (P&S medical student)
+- William Perry Watson Prize: Zeena Audi

 The William Perry Watson Prize is the oldest award in the Department of Pediatrics.
-Established in 1922 by a gift from Dr. Watson, the prize is awarded annually to the member of the graduating class “showing the most valuable work in the study of the diseases of infants and children during his or her regular courses”.
+Established in 1922 by a gift from Dr. Watson, the prize is awarded annually to the member of the graduating class “showing the most valuable work in the study of the diseases of infants and children during his or her regular courses.”
 Dr. Watson was a graduate of the P&S Class of 1878 and went on to become the Medical Director of the Prudential Life Insurance Company.

 Dr. Rustin McIntosh was Chairman of the Department of Pediatrics and Director of the Pediatric Service from 1933-1960.
 During his tenure, Dr. McIntosh fostered a “spirit of doubt and need for inquiry” that led to breakthroughs in the treatments of many childhood diseases.
 The Rustin McIntosh Fellowship honors a pediatric postgraduate fellow who best exemplifies these attributes.